leopengningchuan/cover-letter-automation/README.md

 - [`personal_utils.docx_manipulate`](https://github.com/leopengningchuan/personal_utils): for modifying Word files

 ### 2. Build Cover Letter Information Dictionary
+By inputting the company name and job title, the program generates a structured Python dictionary containing all necessary placeholder values, including the current date in long format (e.g., `COMPANY`, `POSITION`, `LONG_DATE`).
+This ensures that the data is clean, well-formatted, and ready for accurate and consistent substitution during document generation.

 ### 3. Word Cover Letter with Placeholder Replacement
+The cover letter automation process uses `populate_docx_paragraph()` from the `utils.docx_manipulate` module to dynamically replace placeholders in a Word docx template using values from an cover letter dictionary.

+For each cover letter entry, the script replaces matching placeholders within the Word template using the provided information.
+The generated document preserves the original formatting and layout, while the template itself remains unchanged to ensure consistency across all cover letters.

+The `utils/` folder is included as a Git submodule and contains a reusable function library maintained in the [`personal_utils`](https://github.com/leopengningchuan/personal_utils).
+You can refer to that repository for detailed function documentation and personal notes.

 ### 4. Convert Word File to PDF File
 After the cover letter is generated as a Word file, it is immediately converted into a PDF file for final output.
 Both the Word file and the PDF file will be kept for future use.